-The loadbalancer expects a 0-99 integer response from the agent, usually relating to the CPU idle; i.e. a response of 92 would imply that the real servers CPU is 92% idle.
-The load balancer will then use the formula ((92 / 10) \ requested\weight) to find the new weight.
-Using this method an idle real server will get 10 times as many new connections as an overloaded server.
+The loadbalancer expects a 0-99 integer response from the agent, usually relating to the CPU idle; i.e. a response of 92 would imply that the Real Servers CPU is 92% idle.
+The load balancer will then use the formula ((92 / 10) requested_weight) to find the new weight.
+Using this method an idle Real Server will get 10 times as many new connections as an overloaded server.

-For more details on configuring health checks, please refer to page 100
+For more details on configuring health checks, please refer to page 121.

-Layer 4 - real servers
+Layer 4 - Real Servers

-This menu option allows you to add, remove or modify Real Servers.
-You can add an unlimited number of real servers to each Virtual Server (except the Enterprise R16 which is limited to 4 x VIPs each with up to 4 RIPs).
+This option allows you to add, remove or modify Real Servers.
+You can add an unlimited number of Real Servers to each Virtual Server (except the Enterprise R16 which is limited to 4 x VIPs each with up to 4 RIPs).

-In DR mode, since port redirection is not possible the Real Server port field is not available and the port is automatically set to be the same as the Virtual Server, whilst for a NAT mode Real Server, its possible to configure the port to be the same or different than the virtual Servers' port.
+In DR mode, since port redirection is not possible the Real Server port field is not available and the port is automatically set to be the same as the Virtual Server, whilst for a NAT mode Real Server, it's possible to configure the port to be the same or different to the Virtual Server's port.